 Voters can also request absentee ballots by mailing, emailing or faxing to clerk’s office.
 These requests must be accompanied by a copy of your photo ID.
 If you already have a photo ID on file from previous absentee requests under your current registration, you will not need to provide it again.
 Voters who are indefinitely confined, meaning they may have difficulty getting to the polls for reason of age, illness, infirmity, or disability are not required to provide a photo ID.
 Voters in care facilities can have a representative of the facility confirm the resident's identity instead of providing a photo ID.
 More information on photo ID and exemptions can be found at bringit.wi.gov.

-The deadline for registered voters to request an absentee ballot be mailed to you is the Thursday before the election, October 29th.
+The deadline for registered voters to request an absentee ballot be mailed to you is the Thursday before each election.
 However, we urge voters not to wait, due to possible delays in mail delivery.
 If you get an absentee ballot mailed to you, you can still decide to vote at the polls on Election Day if you haven’t returned it.

 Your absentee ballot must be received in clerk’s office or at the polling place by 8 p.m. on Election Day.
 Again, we urge voters to request and return ballots as soon as possible.